MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-persist-user-inputs.md

                 }
             }
-            // Else, if we don't have the user's name yet, ask for it. else if(!userData.name){
+            // Else, if we don't have the user's name yet, ask for it. else if (!userData.name) {
                 await dc.beginDialog('greetings');
             }
             // Else, echo the user's message text. else {
                 await turnContext.sendActivity(`${userData.name} said, ${turnContext.activity.text}.`);
             }
             break;
-        case "deleteUserData":
+        case ActivityTypes.DeleteUserData:
             // Delete the user's data.
-            // Note: You can use the emuluator to send this activity. userData.name = null;
+            // Note: You can use the Emulator to send this activity. userData.name = null;
             await this.userDataAccessor.set(turnContext, userData);
             await turnContext.sendActivity("I have deleted your user data.");
             break;
     }

-    // Save changes to the user name. await this.userState.saveChanges(turnContext);
+    // Save changes to the conversation and user states. await this.conversationState.saveChanges(turnContext);

-    // End this turn by saving changes to the conversation state. await this.conversationState.saveChanges(turnContext);
+    await this.userState.saveChanges(turnContext);
 }
 ```

 ---

 ## Start your bot in Visual Studio

 Build and run your application.

 ## Start the emulator and connect your bot

 Next, start the emulator and then connect to your bot in the emulator:

 1. Click the **Open Bot** link in the emulator "Welcome" tab.
 2. Select the .bot file located in the directory where you created the Visual Studio solution.

 ## Interact with your bot

 Send a message to your bot, and the bot will respond back with a message.
 ![Emulator running](../media/emulator-v4/emulator-running.png)

 ## Next steps

 > [!div class="nextstepaction"]
 > [Manage conversation and user state](bot-builder-howto-v4-state.md)